KERO-TV: History

 Transcontinent sold most of its stations to Taft Broadcasting in 1964, but KERO was not included; it was sold to Time-Life.
 Another publishing firm, McGraw-Hill, acquired KERO-TV in 1972 along with the rest of Time-Life's broadcasting division—KOGO-TV (now KGTV) in San Diego, KLZ-TV (now KMGH-TV) in Denver (its sole CBS affiliate at the time) and WFBM-TV (now WRTV) in Indianapolis.

 As its sister stations KGTV and WRTV switched to ABC in the late 1970s, it was expected that KERO-TV would eventually switch to from third-place NBC to first-place ABC.
 But instead, in March 1984, KERO-TV swapped affiliations with KGET-TV and joined CBS, citing the network's stronger programming in the Bakersfield area.
 On March 1, 1996, as part of a corporate affiliation deal between McGraw-Hill and ABC spurred by a deal between Group W and CBS, KERO picked up the ABC affiliation from cross-town rival KBAK-TV (channel 29), and in the process became the second television station in the Bakersfield market (after KGET), and one of a handful of television stations in the United States, to have been an affiliate of all of the traditional Big Three television networks (NBC, CBS, and ABC).

-In August 2006, KERO-TV gained a sister station in KZKC-LP, an Azteca América affiliate.
+In August 2006, KERO-TV gained a sister station, KZKC-LP, then an Azteca América affiliate.

 On October 3, 2011, McGraw-Hill announced it was selling its entire television station group to the E. W. Scripps Company for $212 million.
 The deal was completed on December 30, 2011.

-With KERO now under Scripps ownership, the station began using Stephen Arnold's "Inergy" news music package and a new graphics package with the beginning of the 2012–13 television season; on April 14, 2021, starting with the 5 p.m. newscast, the station debuted the new Scripps graphics and music from Stephen Arnold first introduced in 2019.

 Programming

-Syndicated programming on KERO includes Live with Kelly and Ryan, The Kelly Clarkson Show and Extra.
-In 2004, the station, along with the McGraw-Hill stations claimed that they tried to preempt Saving Private Ryan, but out of desperation, aired the film.
+In 2004, KERO-TV, along with the other McGraw-Hill stations, claimed that they tried to preempt Saving Private Ryan, but out of desperation, aired the film.

 On September 8, 2014, the station dropped the Sony game shows Jeopardy! and Wheel of Fortune due to Scripps' chain-wide effort to replace the shows in their markets with lower-cost local and chain-produced programming.
 The programs moved to KBAK, and were replaced with two Scripps-produced programs, newsmagazine The List and game show Let's Ask America (the latter being replaced with Inside Edition after its cancellation).